freenas/freenas-docs/userguide/intro.rst

   driver does not support jumbo clusters and should not use an MTU greater than *4096*.

+* The :guilabel:`Endpoint URL` has been added to :menuselection:`System -> Cloud Credentials -> Add Cloud Credential`
+  but only appears when *Amazon S3* is selected as the :guilabel:`Provider`.
+This can be used to configure a connection to another S3-compatible service, such as Wasabi.

 * The :guilabel:`User Base` and :guilabel:`Group Base` fields have
   been removed from
   :menuselection:`Directory Services --> Active Directory --> Advanced Mode`.